danguita/davidanguita.name/source/content/en/services.markdown

 A business alliance for launching a project we trust in will be positive for both of us.
 We will do strategic tasks from business analysis to product development, launch and operations.

+* * *

+#### Final notes

+My services do not include any kind of visual or graphic design tasks so generally it will be necessary to hire this service additionally.

+In case you would need it, I could recommend you some companies I've worked with or I could hire this service for you.